radondb/website/content/en/docs/mysql/v2.2.0/installation/on_kubernetes.md

 mysqlusers.mysql.radondb.com                          2021-11-02T07:00:01Z
 ```

 Run the following command to check the cluster.
-If a statefulset of three replicas (RadonDB MySQL nodes) and services used to access the nodes are displayed, the installation is successful.
+The installation is successful if a StatefulSet of three replicas (RadonDB MySQL nodes) and services used to access the nodes are displayed.

 ```shell
 $ kubectl get statefulset,svc